andy9kv/Projects/README.md

 #### Here are some of my personal projects

-The current folder is a collection of md files that fully explain the projects and link to the code/relevant material.
+The current folder is a collection of md files that fully explain my (more or less) finished projects and link to the code/relevant material.
 For projects without respective md files (some md files are under construction), the fully commented code can be found [here](https://github.com/andy9kv/Projects/tree/master/Project_Files).

 #### In-Progress Projects